Guidance and Mentoring

 The PLRC advises students on how to make the most of their undergraduate education and provides guidance to successfully transition into law school and/or a legal career.
 The Center was created to provide all students customized tools and distinct advantages to achieve accelerated success in their identified educational and career goals in the law field.

 The PLRC has a faculty Pre-Law Advisor and student peer advisors to help you.
-They are available to answer your questions anytime by appointment and during office hours M-F 9-5.
+They are available to answer your questions anytime by appointment and during office hours M-TH 9-5.

 Contact the Pre-Law Resource Center at firstname.lastname@example.org